caiovivas/ethereum-gas-calculator/README.md

 Normal transactions should use 21000 gas limit, while other types of smart contracts (i.e. ICOs) may use a lot more.

 <b>Gas price:</b> Set the price (in gwei) you are willing to pay for each unit of gas.
-Higher prices ensures your transactions get prioritized by the miners in order to get validated sooner.
+Higher prices ensure your transactions get prioritized by the miners and validated sooner.